inveniosoftware/training/11-linking-records/README.md

 }
 ```

-we would like that when we retrieve the record, the details of the author are automatically included in the each record:
+we would like that when we retrieve the record, the details of the author are automatically included in each record:

 ```json
 {